 Like TeamViewer, LogMeIn Pro offers a free 14-day trial.
 You can learn more about the plans, technical details, and any FAQs by combing through our dedicated LogMeIn Pro pricing page.

-Both services offer online security protocols to ensure your data stays safe across all computers and mobile devices.
+Like any remote access software worth its salt, both services offer the online security protocols needed to ensure your data stays safe across all computers and mobile devices.

 LogMeIn uses 256-bit SSL end-to-end encryption for all connections, while TeamViewer secures connections using 2048-bit RSA key exchange and 256-bit AES session encoding.
 Both these services meet the standard for modern online security.